PLUSH BY MAKESHIFTWINGS

 Phoebe had a couple different wing looks in her ref, so I tried them both.
 The one on the right was more detailed/complex, with the one on the left much more simplified.
 We decided to go for the one on the left since it fits the look of this plush better overall.
 They also needed to be smaller.

-The 3D look was made by lining each wing with a layer of quilt batting.
-The individual feathers are defined by top stitching.
 While they are just pinned on in this photo, they would be sewn into a dart added to the body pattern in the actual plush.

 I was concerned about doing any embroidery on the fabric I was using for the head since it was so thin.
 I figured it would just rip apart or ripple.
 So, I decided to do sublimation.
 I started by using a scrap ditto printout I had to make sure it would take ok.
 Then I printed out some squares of black for tests.
 I tested different times and temperatures since the fabric can burn, and you need to get it just right to get the color to come through while protecting the fabric.